 The secret?
-Small decision every day to have more of what matters (connection, family, love) and less of everything else.
+The small decision every day to have more of what matters (connection, family, love) and less of everything else.
 A cuddle on the sofa, a few pages of a good book, a few minutes to watch the sunset … some days our choices will seem less remarkable than others but everything little we do matters.

 What do you think?
 Do you have any minimalism “Do’s or Don’ts” to add?
 Let us know in the comments! x Jen

 11 thoughts on “Minimalism Do’s and Dont’s”

 Hello, I’m late but I’m French… maybe why ??
 French joke !